1996 Premier League speedway season

 The 1996 Premier League season was the 62nd season of the top tier of speedway in the United Kingdom.
 It was also the second and last edition of two seasons, in which British speedway was competed as a single division.
 In addition there was a Conference League.

 As from 1997 the Elite League would be the top division and the Premier League would be the second division.

+Team changes

+Cradley Heathens and Stoke Potters merged for the 1996 season and Arena Essex Hammers dropped out of the league with the promotion moving to Hackney Wick Stadium and racing as the London Lions.
+The Glasgow Tigers and Edinburgh Monarchs effectively merged because the Edinburgh promotion raced at Shawfield Stadium under the name the Scottish Monarchs.
+Oxford reverted to their traditional name of Cheetahs, after ditching the unpopular Silver Machine and King's Lynn Stars did not participate during 1996.